jfly/jpi.jflei.com/README.md

 I anticipate that most of the gnu screen magic will get moved into the appropriate subprojects (tnoodle and Hackathon2011).
 I just need to think of a way of doing it that allows for bug fixes that are easier than tracking down all the places the scripts have been copied to.

-Stuff to look into
+Stuff to look into:

- -http://www.envjs.com/ - Tests would be really nice to have.
+ -http://www.envjs.com/ Tests would be really nice to have.
 They should be inside of tnoodle and Hackathon2011, though.